Multi-Tier-Cloud/hash-lookup/README.md

         Note that you still have to provide a config file since it is needed for performance requirements.
 ```

-Config is a json file of this format:
+Config is a json file used to setup the microservice.
+Its format is as follows:
 ```
 {
     "NetworkSoftReq": {